 October 30, 2020 - MABE submits written testimony to the MA Joint Committee on Education on behalf of Dual Language Education programs in the Commonwealth as part of the VIRTUAL Oversight Hearing regarding Observations and Lessons from K-12 School Reopenings in the Commonwealth during the COVID-19 emergency held on October 27, 2020.

 BOSTON, MA – August 13, 2020 – As district and school leaders prepare for the start of an unprecedented school year, the Massachusetts Education Equity Partnership has released a brief entitled “Keeping Equity at the Forefront: Returning to School.”
 The brief urges districts to shift focus from reopening school buildings to ensuring that students continue to learn and that family needs are met – regardless of where kids are learning from.

 An Act Relative to Certification of Interpreters in Educational Settings (HD 2334 (Re.
 Cabral) /SD 347(Sen. Welch)

-This legislation directs the Department of Elementary and Secondary Education (DESE) to create standards and competencies for the training, hiring and use of interpreters in educational settings in order to provide limited English proficient (LEP) parents and students with competent interpretation services, as required by federal and state law.
-Fact Sheet
+Creates standards and competencies for the training, hiring and use of interpreters in educational settings in order to provide limited English proficient (LEP) parents and students with competent interpretation services, as required by federal and state law.

-September 24, 2018.
-In an effort to shed light on the deep inequities in the Commonwealth’s education system, a diverse group of advocates, including MABE, has formed the Massachusetts Education Equity Partnership.
-As part of its launch, the group has released a report titled Number One for Some, Opportunity and Achievement in Massachusetts.
+The Massachusetts Education Equity Partnership, has released a report titled Number One for Some, Opportunity and Achievement in Massachusetts.
 The report gathers and highlights critical disparities facing Black, Latino, and low-income students who continue to have a dramatically different experience in Massachusetts’ schools than their White and higher-income peers.